Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 ### 2.1.1 A reduction in daily rain gauges in Upper Severn

-On 1 January 1980 there were more rain gauges in the Upper Severn around Abermule than on 1 January 2022 (see **Figure 2**).
+On 1 January 1980 there were more rain gauges in the Upper Severn around Abermule than on 1 January 2022 (**Figure 2**).
 Additionally, the proportion of rain gauges used in both the daily and monthly CEH-GEAR product becomes 100% in 2022.

 <img src="figures/num_gauges_around_abermule_1980vs2022.png" width="700">